🧠 The problem: why LLMs forget everything

 And when your memory exceeds a few hundred pages, you'll add ChromaDB or another semantic search tool.
 The important thing is to start now — every day without memory is a day of lost experience.

-You can check out the OpenClaw source code on GitHub to see how the memory system is implemented, or use OpenRouter to test different models and their context management.
+You can check out the OpenClaw source code on GitHub to see how the memory system is implemented, or discover the best tools for creating an AI avatar in 2025 to choose the stack that suits you.